AmitabhaGhosh123/TaskManager/README.md

 Note : In the create form , the "Message" field is mandatory.
 Other fields are optional.

 After creation of task , user will get a confirmation message on the right corner indicating the task has been created successfully.
+User can click on Reset button next to create button for clearing the form field values.
 Also , user will be able to see the details of task created in a table.